The Throat Center: Expression, Communication, and Action

 The Undefined Throat and the Not-Self Pattern

-The irony is precise: the more a person with an open Throat pushes to initiate expression, the more the energy seems to work against that intention.
 The attention sought through forced speech tends not to arrive in the way hoped for.
-What tends to work differently is waiting — allowing someone else to open the conversation, and responding from that opening.
+What tends to work differently is waiting, allowing someone else to open the conversation, and responding from that opening.
 The ease and receptivity that becomes available in that moment can be significantly different from what forced initiation produces.

 This is particularly relevant for Projectors with an undefined Throat, where the not-self fear of going unrecognised can create pressure to speak or act specifically to generate the attention that feels missing.
-The mechanics of the Projector design mean that genuine recognition arrives through the aura doing its work, not through initiated speech.
+The mechanics of the Projector design mean that recognition arrives through the aura doing its work, not through initiated speech.
 Forcing expression to compensate for the absence of recognition tends to produce the opposite of what is needed.

 Defined Motors and the Open Throat

-For those with an undefined Throat and one or more defined motors — the Sacral, the Solar Plexus, the Heart, or the Root — the pressure toward expression can feel particularly intense.
+For those with an undefined Throat and one or more defined motors, the Sacral, the Solar Plexus, the Heart, or the Root, the pressure toward expression can feel particularly intense.
 Energy that is being generated consistently in the motor centers seeks a path to the Throat, and when that path is not consistently present, the pressure can build in ways that are difficult to manage.

 What Awareness Changes